PantheonPlusSH0ES/PantheonPlusSH0ES.github.io/README.md

 The data and instructions for usage will be released upon acceptance of various papers [https://github.com/PantheonPlusSH0ES/DataRelease](https://github.com/PantheonPlusSH0ES/DataRelease)

+To come soon:
+* Dec 8: New Pantheon+ Bias-Correction paper
+* Dec 9: New SH0ES H0 paper
+* Mid Jan: New Pantheon+ w paper

 ## Papers

 ### The Pantheon+ Analysis: The Pantheon+ Type Ia Supernova Sample: The Full Dataset and Light-Curve Release